The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 The condition of the vehicle – how well maintained it is

-Individual features of the car such as the size or width of the tires, regenerative braking, tailpipe carbon capture technology and so on
+Individual features and design of the car such as the size or width of the tires, regenerative braking, tailpipe carbon capture technology and so on

 The weight and load on the vehicle